gboes/gboes.github.io/tools/ereader.md

 I was tempted to just skip the protector altogether, but I have to emphasize how glad I am about applying it.
 Besides protecting the screen from scratches, it changes the writing feel.
 But most importantly, it makes for a more diffuse reflection - the blank eInk display is decidedly more shiny than paper, and this was the main thing that initially curbed my enthusiasm.

 Here is my unsolicited advice on applying the protector:
 - find a dust free environment.
 Forum advice has it that the steamy air in a bathroom works well, and that's what I followed.
-But I don't know if my relative success was due o this.
+But I don't know if this was the cause of my relative success.
 - Really clean the tablet surface - with alcohol - before applying the screen protector.
 Don't wipe it dry with a paper towel, that will leave dust on the surface.
 - trim the edges before applying.
 The protector has exactly the same size as the screen plus bezel, but it is hard to fit exactly.
 If the protector stands off from the bezel, it will easily peel off.
 With a slightly trimmed protector, application becomes more forgiving, at the price of leaving some of the bezel unprotected, which really does not matter.